-Okay so one of steps/goals for an actress is have some sort of representation.
+Okay so one of the steps/goals for an actress to excell in her career is to have some sort of representation.
 I'm looking for an agent for theatrical (movies and Netflix and shit), commercial (superbowl commercials ideally), and print (basically modeling, more commercial-like).

 I did the whole "submit to everyone" approach about a year ago when I first started looking for an agent.
 I ended up signing with a commercial agent through a referral from a friend.
 Unfortunately, that agency didn't get me any work so I ended up leaving that one 6 months later.